diana-fsa/ukiyo-e/README.md

 > Can we classify art pieces by their artists?

-In the file `code-english.ipnyb`[^2] there is first approximation of the data base and an image classifier is built to get to an answer.
+In the file `code-english.ipnyb`[^2] there is first a approximation of the data base and an image classifier is built to get to an answer.

 The [dataset](https://www.kaggle.com/kengoichiki/the-metropolitan-museum-of-art-ukiyoe-dataset) has "Ukiyo-e" ( a genre of woodblock prints and paintings made in Japan from the 17th through 19th centuries ) images proceding from the Metropolitan Museum of Art under the CC0 licence.
 ![Image1](https://github.com/diana-fsa/ukiyo-e/blob/main/img/exp.png)